MicrosoftDocs/azure-devops-docs/docs/load-test/reference-qa.md

 ### Q: Why should I use Cloud-based Load Testing?

 **A**: If you don't want to set up machines for load testing, or you don't have available resources, you can use the [Cloud-based Load Testing service](https://go.microsoft.com/fwlink/?LinkID=317257).
 It sets up virtual machines in the cloud that will run your load test.
-Note that your web site must be publicly available on the internet for load testing using Visual Studio Team Services to access it.
+Note that your web site must be publicly available on the internet for load testing using VSTS to access it.

 ----------

 <a name="qaazure"></a>
 ## Q &amp; A for Azure load testing

-### Q: Why can't I see my existing Team Services account to run load tests?
+### Q: Why can't I see my existing VSTS account to run load tests?

-**A**: To use a Team Services account for running load tests from the Azure portal, one of the following criteria must be satisfied:
+**A**: To use a VSTS account for running load tests from the Azure portal, one of the following criteria must be satisfied:

 * The account is backed by Azure Active Directory,